PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/Primer.md

 - `Svc/Health`: Queued component with async/sync inputs
 - `Svc/ActiveRateGroup`: Active component with async/sync inputs
 - `Svc/TlmChan`: Active component with guarded/async inputs

+## Telemetry

+For components that declare telemetry items, the respective ports to interface are automatically generated.
+These ports are:

+- `port="Tlm" type="Tlm"`
+- `port="time" type="Time"`

+and they shall be attached to a TlmChan component for proper storage and routing.
+The time connection is optional, but neccessary for timestamps,

+The telemetry item definitions take an id, name, and data type.
+The autocoded source will implement function handles for writing these telemetry items automatically.

+`tlmWrite_<name>(<type>);`

+When this method is called, a timestamp is taken and the telemetry item is serialized into a `Fw::TlmBuffer` object.
+The if of the serialized telemetry item is the id of the telemetry channel plus the base_id of the component (the base id is defined in the topology xml (generated into the `TopologyAppAc.cpp` file).

+The TlmChan component has a "scheduled" run handler which will forward collected telemetry out the PktSend port, one item per call, as a member allocated `Fw::ComBuffer`.
+The contents is a serialized `Fw::TlmPacket` object containing the id, timestamp and value.
+Note that the periodic task will only send fresh telemetry items as it iterates over all telemetry items.

+`Fw::TlmPacket` serialization is as follows:

+1. `FW_PACKET_TELEM` aka packet type (`enum ComPacket::ComPacketType` aka int)
+2. Id                                (`FwChanIdType` aka `U32`, default #defined in `Fw/Cfg/Config.hpp`)
+3. Time                              (`Fw::Time` see below)
+4. Buffer                            (Variable based on telemetry value type)

+Packet type, and time are only serialized if `FW_AMPCS_COMPATIBLE` is **false**..

+### Fw::Time serialization:

+1. Time base    (`enum TimeBase (aka int) in `Fw/Cfg/Config.hpp`)
+2. Time context (`FwTimeContextStoreType` aka U8, default #defined in `Fw/Cfg/Config.hpp`)
+3. Seoncds      (`U32`)
+4. uSeconds     (`U32`)

+Note that time base and time context are only serialize if `FW_USE_TIME_BASE` or `FW_USE_TIME_CONTEXT` are #defined respectively.
+By default they are enabled in `fw/Cfg/Config.hpp`.